RosettaCommons/documentation/rosetta_basics/file_types/constraint-file.md

 	-   `AMBERPERIODIC x0 n_period k`

-	    An AMBERPERIODIC function penalizes deviations from angle x0 by values from 0 to 2k, with n_period periods:
+	    An AMBERPERIODIC function is a cosine function of the angle x, with a maximum at x0 and a periodicity of n_period.
+The amplitude is k, and the minimum value is 0:
 		-	f(x) = k * (1 + cos( ( n_period * x ) - x0 ) )

 	-   `CHARMMPERIODIC x0 n_period k`